openemr/openemr-devops/packages/express_plus/README.md

 Full backups are made every seven days, with incrementals for the other days.
 The Duplicity backups encompass the MySQL database backups.

 #### Recovering from Backup

-[todo: include key migration technology or provide a recovery-mode script]

 It is recommended, in the strongest possible terms, that you familiarize yourself with the recovery process as soon as possible.